codebrainz/geany-themes/index/README.md

 This field contains a whole number that is incremented each time the theme is changed.
 You can compare this against installed color scheme versions to see if an update is available.

-<s>The version number is a sequence of one or more digits, optionally
-separated by periods/decimal points.
-The string will always contain only 0-9 and optional decimal points in between any of the numbers, for example "1.2.3", "123", "12.3", but never "..2", ".2.", "....", etc.
-The result of splitting the string on the decimal point and converting each component into an integer will always succeed and the string will never be empty.
-One or more of the numbers in the string will move in the upward direction when the colour scheme is modified.</s>